Here’s what to eat and what not to eat when you have diabetes

 If you or a loved one has a diabetes, it doesn’t have to mean dinner is a bland meal.
 But it is important to pay attention to diet choices, and some foods for diabetics are better left at the grocery store.

 Amy Kranick, RD, LDN, CDE, of Vanderbilt University Medical Center offered some additional information about the best vegetable, protein and fruit picks for diabetics, and why it’s so important to pick wisely when you’re on a diabetes diet.

-“It’s important to be ‘in the know’ about what is healthy and what is not a great choice when trying to keep your weight down, exercise and manage diabetes,” Kranick said.
+“It’s important to be ‘in the know’ about what is healthy foods for diabetics and what is not a great choice when trying to keep your weight down, exercise and manage diabetes,” Kranick said.

 What are good foods for diabetics to eat?
 First, protein is key to helping manage weight and keeping unwanted pounds from creeping up, Kranick says, because it can help keep your stomach full.

 “Excellent sources of protein are seafood, white meat of poultry such as turkey and chicken, and lean beef.
 Dairy foods are also good sources of protein, which also provide you with vitamin D that is typically fortified and calcium.
 Beans (legumes), pork tenderloin and soy protein (approximately 50 grams) can also help to lower cholesterol and maintain a healthy diet,” she says.

 For a boost of protein in the morning, Kranick suggests Greek yogurt paired with high-protein granola.

 “The additional of protein in the morning can help ward off hunger during the day,” Kranick says.

 For proteins to avoid, Kranick says to stay clear of high fat meats like roasts, dark meats, bacon, sausage and any fried meats.